-- Competition
+- Competition;

-- Economies of scale effects (access to greater markets)
+- Economies of scale effects (access to greater markets);

-- Learning and innovation
+- Learning and innovation.

-Mechanisms via which trade and economic integration can retard growth:
+Mechanisms via which trade and economic integration can retard economic growth (linked to presence of competition and trade regulatory framework):

-- undermining "Learning by Doing" in infant industries in the presence of a latent competitive advantage - disadvantageous historic specialisation in sectors with little growth potential, which may call for the development of new specializations, with support of of direct government intervention.[2]
+- By undermining "learning by doing" in infant industries in the presence of a latent (i.e. not yet exploited) competitive advantage. - By undermining potential for (industrial policy) government support measures to promote economic restructuring in countries with historic specialisation in sectors with little growth potential.
+[2]